iamcest/covid19-slides/covid-19-cxh-slides.md

 % Covid-19 CXH slides
-% Carl Reynolds / @drcjar / www.carlreynolds.net
+% Carl Reynolds and Richard Turner
 % 25 March 2020

 # Learning objectives

+#

 At the conclusion of this activity, participants will be able to...